jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 MOOCs also struggled financially.
 Some platforms offer certifications for a price.
 Some platforms require a subscription or enrollment.
-Some platforms may have an audit feature, which allows you to watch the online content.
+Some platforms may have a no cost audit feature, which allows you to watch the online content for free.
 You won't get any recognition and may not even have access to tests or quizzes.
 The audit option may also be difficult to find, but if you hunt around you may find it.